Optimizing Large Language Models: Metrics, Energy Efficiency, and Case Study Insights: Introduction

 \paragraph{Objectives}

-In this work, we examine the metrics and units currently used to measure the environmental footprint of popular generative AI models and evaluate how these metrics change when implementing optimization strategies.
-We then present a case study demonstrating how targeted optimizations can make generative AI models more energy efficient without compromising their performance in a real-world context.
+In this work, we examine the metrics and units currently used to measure the environmental footprint of LLMs during inference and evaluate how these metrics change when applying optimization techniques.
+We then present a case study in sentiment analysis that demonstrates how targeted optimizations can make inference more energy efficient without compromising accuracy.

-The primary objectives of this study are threefold: \begin {itemize} \item To enhance energy efficiency of LLMs by measuring and minimizing energy consumption during inference. \item To reduce carbon emissions by assessing and mitigating the carbon footprint generated in the deployment phase of LLMs. \item To develop a methodology prioritizes performance preservation, ensuring that accuracy and responsiveness remain at high levels even as we adopt energy-saving techniques. \end {itemize}
+The primary objectives of this study are threefold: \begin {itemize} \item To enhance the energy efficiency of LLMs by measuring and minimizing energy consumption during inference.

+\item To reduce the associated carbon emissions by applying and assessing optimization strategies for inference workloads.

+\item To develop and evaluate a methodology that prioritizes performance preservation, ensuring accuracy and responsiveness remain high while achieving measurable sustainability gains.